Rhodesia (1964–1965): Name

 On 7 October 1964, the Southern Rhodesian government announced that when Northern Rhodesia achieved independence as Zambia, the Southern Rhodesian government would officially become known as the Rhodesian Government and the colony would become known as Rhodesia.

 On 23 October of that year, the Minister of Internal Affairs notified the press that the Constitution would be amended to make this official.
 The Legislative Assembly then passed an Interpretation Bill to declare that the colony could be referred to as Rhodesia.
-The Bill received its third reading on 9 December 1964, and passed to the Governor for royal assent.
+The Bill received its third reading on 9 December 1964, and passed to the Governor for royal assent, which it did not receive.
+Although royal assent was not granted, the Southern Rhodesian government discontinued the use of referring to itself as "Southern" Rhodesia and would henceforth exclusively refer to itself as Rhodesia.

-Although royal assent was not granted, the Rhodesian government used the name ‘Rhodesia’ instead of ‘Southern Rhodesia’ from then on.
-The United Kingdom also de facto recognised the name change, and the Colonial Office was, by 1965, officially using the name "Rhodesia" in British government-issued gazettes of the period (for example, see: The Queen's Birthday Honours of 12 June 1965).

-Both the Colony of Southern Rhodesia and the Federation of Rhodesia and Nyasaland had competed in the Olympic Games on multiple occasions as simply ‘Rhodesia’, which was never contested by the British government.
 When the Republic of Rhodesia was invited to compete in the 1972 Summer Olympics in Munich (an offer which was rescinded just days before the start of the games), they arrived at the Olympic Village as ‘Rhodesia’, albeit under the historical dark-blue ensign of Southern Rhodesia and with ‘God Save the Queen’ as their anthem.